Bridging Worlds: Where Science Meets Spirit

 August 2026 – January 2027

-Reciprocity: Percentage of tuition supports Indigenous-led and ecological initiatives in the region, offered in consultation with an Indigenous advisor as part of honouring the lands and communities that support this work.
+A portion of each participant’s tuition contributes to Indigenous-led and ecological initiatives in the region.
+These contributions are offered in consultation with an Indigenous advisor, as part of an ongoing commitment to reciprocity and care for the lands and communities that support this work.

 FAQ